-As I sit writing this, Burger sleeping in the front and The Chiweenie Brothers snug under the covers these little guys visit camp.
+As I sit writing this, Burger, sleeping in the front and The Chiweenie Brothers snug under the covers, these little guys visit camp.

 October 30, 2017.
-A planned hike into the Ft Bowie Historical Site was nixed as it’s farther than I thought and I don’t think Burger could make the three mile round trip.
+A planned hike into the Ft Bowie Historical Site is nixed as it’s farther than I thought and I don’t think Burger could make the three mile round trip.
 Off we go to the next camp, and on the way out the boys spy these guys along the road.
 Biggest dogs they’ve ever seen!
 LOL!

 Thanks for stopping by 2Dogs!
 Hugs, Shawna